praneethchandraa/PuppetGAN/README.md

 - 1200 real images obtained by sampling every fourth frame in the Weizmann dataset videos
 - 1200 synthetic pose images from the SynAction dataset Validation data:
-- 100 synthetic images sampled from the SynAction dataset
+- 1000 synthetic images randomly sampled from the SynAction dataset
 - 10 real images sampled from the Weizman dataset frames

+In order to prepare your data for these experiments, download the SynAction and Weizmann datasets and store them in a folder.
+The data preparation script is syn_weiz_data.py.
+In this folder edit the lines 49,50 to the correct paths to the folder where your data is located.
+You may proceed to run the script to prepare your dataset.

 ## Experiments and Results